The Net Effect

 demonstrates how the creation of a technology is shot through with profoundly cultural forces – with the deep weight of the remembered past, and the pressures of shared passions made articulate.

-(View this page in Romanian, or in Estonian.)
+(View this page in Romanian, Latvian, or Estonian.)